-- a) It shall be possible to store data in any of the following forms: - Raw data - Raw data after differencing - Co-added differenced data - Co-added read-reset-read sequence - Any set of data shall be stored in one form only. - All data shall be stored as signed 32 bit integers. b) - The raw data shall be stored in a FITS format conforming to the ESO Data Interface c) Control Document [AD10]. - d) The system shall deliver the raw data in a consistent and predictable pixel order.
-It shall possible, with appropriate calibration of detector connectivity, to determine from which detector and pixel any data element originates. - Raw data shall be stored with sufficient metadata to describe accurately each e) exposure.
+- It shall be possible to store data in any of the following forms: a) - Raw data - Raw data after differencing - Co-added differenced data - Co-added read-reset-read sequence Any set of data shall be stored in one form only. - Each exposure shall generate only one frame of data. b) - All data shall be stored as signed 32 bit integers. c) - The raw data shall be stored in a FITS format conforming to the ESO Data Interface d) Control Document [AD10]. - The raw data shall be delivered as a multi-extension FITS file (with each extension e) corresponding to a separate detector).
+As a minimum: - Data from each detector shall be kept separate so that the OS can provide each detector image with a separate header. - The detector from which an image has come, and the exposure to which it belongs, shall be clearly identified. - Merging of the data from the separate detectors should only happen once, either within the IRACE number cruncher or within the instrument workstation, wherever it can be done most efficiently. - f) The system shall deliver the raw data in a consistent and predictable pixel order.
+It shall be possible, with appropriate calibration of detector connectivity, to determine from which detector and pixel any data element originates. - Raw data shall be stored with sufficient metadata to describe accurately each g) exposure.
 Metadata shall include as a minimum: - The detector controller identity and status - The identity and location of each chip - A time stamp of the exposure and the readout clock pattern - The exposure duration